 Rabbi Yossi was appointed Rabbi of Cremorne Synagogue in 2012, and arranged many social, educational and festive activities for its diverse membership.
 During this time, levels of engagement peaked and the community grew by over 25 percent.
 It was during this time in 2013, that Rabbi Yossi became a Chaplain to the Royal Australian Air Force, and he holds the rank of Flight Lieutenant.

 In June 2015, Rabbi Yossi accepted the position of Chief Minister at The Kingsford Maroubra Hebrew Congregation and College Rabbi to Mount Sinai College.
-Together with his wife Chana Raizel and two children, they bring much enthusiasm, warmth and flair to Synagogue services and have grown the membership and attendance levels significantly since their arrival.
+Together with his wife Chana Raizel and three children, they bring much enthusiasm, warmth and flair to Synagogue services and have grown the membership and attendance levels significantly since their arrival.